-According to Chapter 5 of the TPTC and Section 403.302 of the Texas Government Code, the State Comptroller's Property Tax Division (PTD) is required to conduct a biennial property value study (PVS) of each Texas school district within each appraisal district.
-As a part of this annual study, the code also requires the Comptroller to: use sales and recognized auditing and sampling techniques; review each appraisal district's appraisal methods, standards and procedures to determine whether the district used recognized standards and practices (MSP review); test the validity of school district taxable values in each appraisal district and presume the appraisal roll values are correct when values are valid; and, determine the level and uniformity of property tax appraisal in each appraisal district.
+For 2021, the Parker County Appraisal District will be subject to the State Comptroller's Property Tax Assistance Division's (PTAD) Property Value Study (PVS).
+According to Chapter 5 of the TPTC and Section 403.302 of the Texas Government Code, the State Comptroller's Property Tax Assistance Division is required to conduct a biennial property value study of each Texas school district within each appraisal district.
+As a part of this biennial study, the code also requires the Comptroller to: use sales and recognized auditing and sampling techniques; review each appraisal district's appraisal methods, standards and procedures to determine whether the district used recognized standards and practices (MSP review); test the validity of school district taxable values in each appraisal district and presume the appraisal roll values are correct when values are valid; and, determine the level and uniformity of property tax appraisal in each appraisal district.
 The methodology used in the property value study includes stratified samples to improve sample representativeness and techniques or procedures of measuring uniformity.
 This study utilizes statistical analysis of sold properties (sale ratio studies) and appraisals of unsold properties (appraisal ratio studies) as a basis for assessment ratio reporting.
 For appraisal districts, the reported measures include median level of appraisal, coefficient of dispersion (COD), the percentage of properties within 10% of the median, the percentage of properties within 25% of the median, and price-related differential (PRD) for properties overall and by state category (i.e., categories A, B, C, D and F1 are directly applicable to real property).

-There are nine independent school districts in the Parker Appraisal District for which appraisal rolls are annually developed and tested.
+There are 13 independent school districts in the Parker County Appraisal District for which appraisal rolls are annually developed and tested.
 The preliminary results of this study are released in January in the year following the year of appraisal.
 The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) in the following July of each year for the year of appraisement.
 This outside (third party) ratio study provides additional assistance to the CAD in determining areas of market activity or changing market conditions.

-For 2018, Parker Appraisal District was not required to participate in a Property Value Study.
-Instead PCAD was subject to a MAP (Methods, Assistance, Procedures) review by the Property Tax Assistance Division.
+For 2022, Parker County Appraisal District will be subject to a MAP (Methods, Assistance, Procedures) review by the Property Tax Assistance Division.
 House Bill 8, effective Jan.
 1, 2010, amended Tax Code Section 5.102 to require the Comptroller of Public Accounts to review county appraisal district (CAD) governance, taxpayer assistance, operating standards and appraisal standards, procedures and methodology at least once every two years.
 HB 8 also amended Government Code Section 403.302 to change the frequency of the property value study for school districts from every year to every other year.

 The MAP review contains nine scores.
-The first four are based on mandatory requirements.
+The first 4 are based on mandatory requirements.
 An appraisal district must pass all mandatory requirements for the school districts in the county to be eligible for "grace period" determinations and local value assignments to the Texas Education Agency.